OpenMined/syft.js/README.md

 ## Usage

-Syft.js provides minimalistic API to communicate with PyGrid and execute PySyft's Plans.
+Syft.js provides minimalistic API to communicate with federated learning PyGrid endpoints and execute PySyft's Plans in a browser.
+The federated learning cycle implemented with syft.js would contain following steps:

+- Register into training cycle and get accepted by PyGrid.
+- Download required model and Plans.
+- Execute the Plan with given model parameters and local user's data.
+- Submit difference between original and trained model parameters for aggregation.

-The whole federated learning cycle can be expressed in the following code.
+This whole cycle can be expressed in the following code:

 ```javascript
 import * as tf from '@tensorflow/tfjs-core';